Worms Ultimate Mayhem: Weapons

 All weapons and utilities in Worms Ultimate Mayhem are carried over from Worms 4: Mayhem, along with the Binoculars from Worms 3D.
 These range from classic weapons such as bazooka, fire punch and concrete donkey, to newer weapons like poison arrow, sentry gun and bovine blitz.

 Customization

-Players are able to customize their worm character with different accessories to show off their unique style and personality.
+Players are able to customize their worms with different accessories and a variety of unique speech banks to show off their unique style and personality.
 Players can also customize their weapon; creating something new and powerful to face off enemy worms.